abinit/abinit/INSTALL_CentOS.md

     ../configure --help

 Most options are detected automatically by ABINIT.<br />
-For example, with the option `--with-mpi="yes"`, ABINIT will try to use the parallel fortran compiler (mpifort) <br />
-and detect directories with useful library and header files for MPI support.<br />
+For example, with the option `--with-mpi="yes"`, ABINIT will try to use the parallel fortran compiler (mpifort) and detect directories with useful library and header files for MPI support.<br />

 When a lot of options are used, it is advised to use a config file.<br />